liamtimms/scientific-markdown/general_template.md

 ![a caption for te second part](./figs/part2.png){#fig:part2}

 This is a multi-part figure where you can refer to each section independently and each is coming from its own file.
-In general, I do not recommend this but I have found it useful before.
 The caption for th whole figure is given like this.
+In general, I do not recommend constructing figures like this but I have found it useful before.
+It's usually better to make a composite figure in a graphics editing/painting program (e.g. Krita) then put it in as one image.

+# The Pandoc commands and recommendations

+Subsections use the same label and reference syntax as full sections (see [@sec:plaintext]).
+Inline math uses the same syntax as LaTeX, $\gamma=m\chi+\beta$.

 </div>

+We need to end with a blank section for "References."
+This will be filled out during `pandoc` citation processing (`-C` options).

 # References